 - tourism and environment case studies;

-- raising of nurseries and plantation projects in mangrove areas;
+- nursery and plantation projects in mangrove areas;

-- · railway and ports restructuring;
+- railway and port restructuring;

 - bee-keeping in mangrove forests;

-- production of handbooks on mangroves:
+- production of handbooks on mangroves;

-- · creation of mangrove walkways; and
+- creation of mangrove walkways; and

-- establishment of protected areas
+- establishment of protected areas.

-ITTO has undertaken collaborative work with several of these organizations on mangroves, especially with ISME with which it collaborated to produce the World Mangrove Atlas and other important outputs.
+ITTO has undertaken collaborative work on mangroves with several of these organizations, especially ISME, with which it collaborated to produce the World Mangrove Atlas and other important outputs.